snehasadap/prose-genie/README.md

 You should see your code running at [http://127.0.0.1:5000/](http://127.0.0.1:5000/).
 Refresh the page to test a different prompt.

 Now you can modify newapp.py.
 To view the modified changes, **ctrl + s** newapp.py then refresh your browser.
-This will trigger the flask debugger to restart.
+This will trigger the Flask debugger to restart.
 ### Additional Notes
 GPT-2 works by predicting the next word, given on all the previous words withinin your prompt.
 To improve the quality of the output, try structuring your prompt as a narrative rather than as a command.
 For example, instead of saying ***"Tell me about (topic),"*** you could start with ***"Today, I learned about (topic)"*** to generate more coherent and relevant text.